andrea-varesio/ReoSnap/README.md

 Due to commas (,) being used as separators, they cannot be used in any of the passwords.

-A **non-admin user account is strongly recommended** as its password will be used in plain-text.
+A **non-admin user account is strongly recommended** as its password will be used in plain-text (over the local network).
 <br />
 To create a new user, open your Reolink camera web-interface, then Settings > System > User Management > Add User.